RobWilsonTas/Lidar_Undergrowth_Density_Mapping/README.md

 Because of this script's reliance on two programs, there is a likelihood for it to fall over

+Ensure that the coordinate system of your QGIS project matches that of your lidar data

 Also, if your data hasn't come from Elvis then you'll need to modify the script/your files to make it work

 ________________________________